To which bus connections do passenger rights apply?

 Bus passengers have limited passenger rights under certain conditions.
 This concerns:

-If large parts of the route are covered with at least one stop outside the EU/EEA, the rights are restricted.
+If a significant portion of the route is traveled with at least one stop outside the EU or the EEA, your rights are limited.

 Passenger rights are only applicable to a limited extent in non-scheduled coach transport.